k8s-tamias/gitlab-k8s-integrator/README.md

 If you don't want a specific namespace to be synced with gitlab, just add a 'gitlab-ignored' label with an arbitrary value to the namespace.
 The integrator will then not attempt to sync it.

+#### Create K8s ServiceAccounts and activate K8s Integration in Gitlab

+The Gl-K8s-Integrator automatically creates ServiceAccounts in Kubernetes Namespaces it created.
+It also takes the access tokens of these ServiceAccounts and uses them to setup the Gitlab Kubernetes Service Integration for projects.
+The rules are as follows:

+- A project contains all information to allow itself to auto-deploy
+- Integrator sets up K8s service integration in Gitlab with a ServiceAccount associated to the gitlab-group-master role
+- Integrator also creates a Gitlab Environment by the name of "development"

 #### Add custom roles and bindings
 Sometimes additional roles and bindings beyond those defined for the gitlab cluster roles are required (i.e. a ServiceAccount with elevated permissions for some special project in a certain namespace).
 If you keep the sync feature of this